ehotaling/Disease_Prediction/Readme.md

 ---

 ## Key Objectives
 1. Data preprocessing and normalization
 2. Feature selection using Chi-Squared scores and model-based importances
 3. Model training and evaluation (Random Forest, Logistic Regression, MLP)
-4. Integration of natural language interpretation into CLI (initially using GPT-4o, later transitioning to T5)
+4. Integration of natural language interpretation into CLI (using GPT-4o; T5 evaluation completed & deferred)
 5. Generating treatment recommendations dynamically via OpenAI API based on predictions
-6. Building a real-time prediction CLI tool
+6. Building a real-time prediction CLI tool *(Updated features)*
 7. Presenting the project in a professional, academic format with visuals and metrics

 ---